digital-archives/HISTGA1011/activities/imaging.md

 *📌 Important: The Inventory spreadsheet has two tabs, one for each group's collection.
 To avoid confusion, delete the  tab that does not belong to your group.*

 **Discuss key aspects with your group (5-10 minutes):**
 - **Material types**: What types of materials are in the collection?
+What collection is represented?
 - **Digitization equipment**: What devices might be needed to capture each material type?
 - **Condition**: Use the spreadsheet to flag any materials that require conservation assessment.
 - **Approach**:
   - Should all recto and verso pages be digitized, including blank pages?
   - Should multi-page documents be scanned as double or single-page spreads?
-  - What order should book covers/spines be digitized?
   - Are there any materials that should **not** be digitized at this time?
-  - What is your folder-naming schema?
+  - What is your file-naming schema?
 What convention will each capture file within each folder follow?
 - **Outstanding questions**: What clarifications do you need from me?

 ## Step 2: Consultation {#step-2}